 The DB2 IAV manual ("Image, Audio, and Video Extenders Administration and Programming, Version 8", First Edition, June 2003) can be found both on your removable disk and on the Internet, although the layout and page references are different in these two documents.
-Please note that this compendium refers to the manual on your removable disk!
+Please note that this compendium refers to the version of the manual on the internet and on the db-srv-1 server!